Isaac0047/ASC36_Competition/README.md

 # ASC36_Competition
 This repository contains the files for ASC36 Student Competition, Team UW-Madison.
+(We are the Champion of this Competition)

 The files description are as follows: